fingreen-ai/greenlang/regulations/ghg/scope_3/07_Employee Commuting.md

 A reporting company’s scope 3 emissions from employee commuting include the scope 1 and scope 2 emissions of employees and third-party transportation providers.

+"Employees" refers to employees of entities and facilities owned, operated, or leased by the reporting company.
+Companies may include employees of other relevant entities (e.g., franchises or outsourced operations) in this category, as well as consultants, contractors, and other individuals who are not employees of the company, but commute to facilities owned and operated by the company.

+Companies may include emissions from teleworking (i.e., employees working remotely) in this category.
+A reporting company’s scope 3 emissions from employee commuting include the scope 1 and scope 2 emissions of employees and third-party transportation providers.

 ### description_fr